trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - Use c2rust to find small code samples where clang generates better assembly than rustc for (effectively) equivalent input
 - Document current cases where rustc generates suboptimal code, or fix the issues, if these are straightforward

-Timeline: Mar 2025 - May 2025
+Timeline: Apr 2025 - Jun 2025
 Effort: 6 person-weeks
-Status: *pending funding*
+Status: *In progress*.
+Kindly funded by [AWS](https://aws.amazon.com/).

 ### Milestone 3: Experiments for improved codegen